XiaofangJ/ECPred/README.md

 ## Output

-Output is optinal.
+Output is optional.
 If you don't specify the output file name, the results will be printed to standard output.

 ## Data files